Near-birth experience: History

 Psychiatrist Stanislav Grof, in 1954 researched LSD in Prague, and after 1967, he explored ketamine, and other methods for exhibiting non-ordinary states of consciousness like holotropic breathing.
-Grof concluded that some near-death experiences are virtual recollection of birth memories, actual re-experiencing of parts of the process in symbolic form, and "movement towards the light tunnel being a memory or symbolic re-experience of being born: a memory of the 'near-birth experience'."
-According to Grof the NDE reflects memories of the birth process with the tunnel representing the birth canal.
+Grof concluded that some near-death experiences (NDEs) are virtual recollection of birth memories, actual re-experiencing of parts of the process in symbolic form, and "movement towards the light tunnel being a memory or symbolic re-experience of being born: a memory of the 'near-birth experience'."
+According to Grof, the NDE reflects memories of the birth process with the tunnel representing the birth canal.

 In 1979, science writer Carl Sagan also supported the hypothesis that near-death experiences are memories of birth.
-The parapsychologist Barbara Honegger (1983) wrote that the out-of-body experience may be based on a rebirth fantasy or reliving of the birth process based on reports of tunnel-like passageways and a cord-like connection by some OBErs which she compared to an umbilical cord.
+The parapsychologist Barbara Honegger (1983) wrote that the out-of-body experience (OBE) may be based on a rebirth fantasy or reliving of the birth process based on reports of tunnel-like passageways and a cord-like connection by some OBErs which she compared to an umbilical cord.
 The hypothesis was refuted in a statistical study by Susan Blackmore.